michaek/compass_icon_fonts/README.md

 By default, only a small amount of padding is applied to icons that are prepended or appended.
 Any other styles can be applied by modifying placeholder selector blocks before invoking compass-icon-fonts-set().

-Each font face configured in this plugin has configuration for regenerating a standard font data file (see: stylesheets/icon-fonts) from a canonical list of keynames and unicode characters.
+Each font face configured in this plugin has configuration for regenerating a standard font data file (see: stylesheets/compass-icon-fonts/) from a canonical list of keynames and unicode characters.
 This way, we can keep our fonts up to date, and implement multiple icon fonts with a consistent API in SASS.

 In the future, I foresee that font support will be moved into specific dependent plugins, like compass-icon-fonts-entypo, to ease versioning and keep this gem uncluttered.
 For now, any supported font is included here.

 ## Install

+Download the font you're using, and put the .woff, .ttf, etc files in your Compass fonts dir.

     # If you're using Bundler, add the gem to your Gemfile
-    gem 'compass-font-icons'
+    gem 'compass_icon_fonts'
     # Then install
     $ bundle install

     # Or install it manually
-    $ gem install compass-font-icons
+    $ gem install compass_icon_fonts

     # Add the following lines to your compass configuration file:
-    require 'compass_font_icons'
+    require 'compass_icon_fonts'

 ## Use

     # Import the specific font you'll be using.
-    @import "icon-fonts/entypo";
+    @import "compass-icon-fonts/entypo";

     # Add the font family.
 Any of the variables from the font data
     # can be overridden before this line.